-The Company financed its capital expenditures and operating requirements in 2009 primarily with proceeds provided by operating activities.
+The Company financed its capital expenditures and operating requirements in 2010 primarily with proceeds provided by operating activities and installment notes payable on certain fixed assets.

-The Company has a note payable to Sonabank (the "Bank"), headquartered in Mclean, Virginia, with a balance of \$2,812,429 as of December 31, 2009.
+The Company has a note payable to Sonabank (the "Bank"), headquartered in Mclean, Virginia, with a balance of \$2,613,642 as of December 31, 2010.
 The note payable was acquired by Sonabank from Greater Atlantic Bank on December 4, 2009 in a transaction through the Federal Deposit Insurance Corporation.
 The note had an original term of twenty-three years beginning on June 25, 1998 with an interest rate of .5% above prime, secured by principally by all of the assets of the Company.
 The loan is guaranteed in part by the U.S. Department of Agriculture Rural Business-Cooperative Service's loan guarantee.
 Under the terms of the note, the Bank will permit chattel mortgages on purchased equipment not to exceed \$250,000 for any one individual loan so long as the Company is not in default.
-Also, the Company is limited to \$700,000 for annual capital expenditures.
-At December 31, 2009, the Company was in compliance with all covenants required pursuant to the loan agreement as amended.
+Also, the Company is limited to \$1,000,000 for annual capital expenditures.
+The Company exceeded the covenant limiting capital expenditures by approximately \$175,000 for 2010, however, subsequent to year end, the Company received a waiver from Summit Community Bank for the covenant violation.
+At December 31, 2010, the Company was in compliance with all other covenants required pursuant to the loan agreement as amended.

-The Company also has a \$1,500,000 line of credit with Summit Community Bank of which there was no outstanding balance at December 31, 2009.
-The line matures May 28, 2010, and bears interest at the prime rate, as published by the Wall Street Journal, and is collateralized by a second priority lien on all accounts receivable, inventory, and certain other assets of the Company.
+The Company also has a \$2,000,000 line of credit with Summit Community Bank of which there was no outstanding balance at December 31, 2010.
+The line matures July 7, 2011, and bears interest at the prime rate, as published by the Wall Street Journal, and is collateralized by a second priority lien on all accounts receivable, inventory, and certain other assets of the Company.
 The Company expects to renew this line of credit prior to maturity.

-At December 31, 2009, the Company had cash totaling \$2,929,868 compared to cash totaling \$1,363,284 at December 31, 2008.
-During 2009, the Company's operating activities provided \$3,171,191 due mainly to the profit from operations as well as changes in current asset and current liability accounts during 2009.
-In 2009, investing activities absorbed \$591,162 primarily for the purchase of equipment.
-In 2009, financing activities absorbed \$1,013,445 in cash, which resulted mainly from payment on the Company's line of credit in the amount of \$500,000 and the payment of other notes payable during the year.
-Capital spending, including financed additions, increased from \$654,740 in 2008 to \$683,571 in 2009, for vehicles, other equipment and rental barriers, plus various improvements in the plant and the existing infrastructure.
-In 2010, the Company intends to continue to make capital improvements including upgrades to its shipping equipment and batch plants as necessary.
+At December 31, 2010, the Company had cash totaling \$2,573,168 compared to cash totaling \$2,929,868 at December 31, 2009.
+During 2010, the Company's operating activities provided \$1,119,940 due mainly to the profit from operations as well as changes in current asset and current liability accounts during 2010.
+In 2010, investing activities absorbed \$1,145,110 primarily for the purchase of equipment and rental barrier.
+In 2010, financing activities absorbed \$331,530 in cash, which resulted mainly from payment on the Company's USDA guaranteed note payable in the amount of \$198,787 and the payment of other notes payable during the year.

+Capital spending, including financed additions, increased from \$683,571 in 2009 to \$1,174,584 in 2010, for vehicles, other equipment and rental barriers, plus various improvements in the plant and the existing infrastructure.
+In 2011, the Company intends to continue to make capital improvements including upgrades to its shipping equipment and batch plants as necessary.
+The Company anticipates capital spending for 2011 to be in the range of \$500,000 to \$750,000 depending on economic conditions experienced during the year.

 As a result of the Company's variable rate debt, the Company is especially sensitive to changes in the prevailing interest rates.
 Increases in such interest rates may materially and adversely affect the Company's ability to finance its operations either by increasing the Company's cost to service its current debt, or by creating a more burdensome refinancing environment.
-Each 1% increase in interest rates affecting the Company's outstanding debt will reduce income by approximately \$30,000 annually.
+Each 1% increase in interest rates affecting the Company's outstanding debt will reduce income by approximately \$32,000 annually.